Data-Portofolio/churn-customer-analysis/README.md

 ### [Dataset](#-dataset)
 - The Databel dataset consists of 29 different columns and has one row per customer.
+- Count of Customer = count of unieque customer (6687)
+- Churn Rate = 26.86%
 ### [Decriptive Statistics](#-descriptive-statistics)
 ### [Insights](#-insights)
 - The average churn rate of Databel is 27%